CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > This is the Security Policy for the CPAN distribution `Foo-Bar`.

+Some authors prefer to put a one-sentence instruction on how to report a security issue in the abstract, for example:

+> Report security issues via email to <foobar@example.com>.

 If the project has a web site, with this security policy posted on the website, then you should refer to that URL, e.g.: